vijaygupta18/Hacktober-2020/Handwritting_Recognition/READ_ME.md

 Python code to recognise handwritten digits using KNN algorithm.
 It uses the MNIST Dataset.
 OpenCV library is used in this project.
+I could not add MNIST Training data because it exceeds 25 MB.
+But, it is readily available on the internet to download.